-- Admission to the program; - Satisfactory completion of: - English 1301 and English 1302, - Speech 1321 (may substitute any speech course from the general education requirements), and - MATH 0391 or an equivalent score on a math placement examination. - Completion of an approved AAS degree, or be within 15 semester credit hours of completion.
+- a.
+English 1301 and English 1302, - b.
+Speech 1321 (may substitute any speech course from the general education requirements), and - c.
+MATH 0391 or an equivalent score on a math placement examination.

-Note: Students may not enroll in more than 6 hours of upper-division courses before completing an AAS degree.
+Students may not enroll in more than 6 sch of upper-division courses before completing an AAS degree or equivalent.
+Successful completion of upper-division courses requires a grade of "C" or better.